 (d) Pre-award.
 Apparent successful offeror.
-If the apparent successful offeror responds that it "will" provide or "does" use covered telecommunications equipment or services in response to the representation provision at FAR 52.204-24 then, regardless of the offeror's response to the SAM representation provision(s) (e.g., FAR 52.204-26, FAR 52.212-3(v)), clarify with the apparent successful offeror to ensure that it accurately completed the representation(s).
-After clarifying the apparent successful offeror accurately completed the representation(s), follow the procedures at 504.7005 (c) and consider the following:
+If the apparent successful offeror responds that it "will" provide or "does" use covered telecommunications equipment or services in response to the representation provision at FAR 52.204-24

 (1) If the contracting officer determines that awarding to the apparent successful offeror will result in a violation of the prohibition at FAR 52.204-24(b), the contracting officer should determine that the offeror is not eligible for award and should move to the next offeror in line for award.